Charles Hindenlang

-Early life
+Biography

-Charles was born in Basel on 1 October 1894.

-On completing school, he began an apprenticeship in a shipping company.
-In 1911 he joined Karl Schneider as an apprentice decorative painter.
-In 1914 he attended the Basel trade school and became friends with Fritz Baumann, Paul Wilde and Jakob Mumenthaler, a brother of the architect Ernst Mumenthaler.
+Hindenlang was born in Basel on 1 October 1894.
+After leaving school he began an apprenticeship in the office of a Basel shipping company, but in 1911 switched to training as a decorative painter with Karl Schneider in Basel.
+From 1914 to 1916 he attended the Basel trade school, while continuing his artistic training autodidactically with Fritz Baumann, Paul Wilde and Jakob Mumenthaler.